Copyright and File-Sharing Policy

 Copyright is a form of protection provided by the laws of the United Sates (title 17, U.S. Code) to the authors and creators of original works of authorship including literary, dramatic, musical, artistic, and certain other intellectual works.
 It is illegal for anyone to violate the rights provided by the copyright law to the owner of the copyright.
 Mere ownership of a book, manuscript, painting, music CD, or DVD does not give the possessor the copyright.

-Giorgetti Library is the central point of information dissemination on College of St. Joseph campus.
-The Library is the first place students, faculty, and staff turn when searching for appropriate scholarly information.
-The staff of the Giorgetti Library takes seriously the responsibility to provide information to the campus community while respecting current copyright law.
-The Library encourages all members of the College community to respect the rights of copyright holders while exercising user rights to use copyrighted material in all of their teaching, learning, and research endeavors (“fair use”).
+Giorgetti Library is the central point of information dissemination on the College of St. Joseph campus.
+The Library is the first place students, faculty and staff turn when searching for appropriate scholarly information.
+The staff of the Giorgetti Library takes the responsibility to provide information to the campus community while respecting current copyright law seriously.
+The Library encourages all members of the College community to respect the rights of copyright holders while exercising user rights to use copyrighted material in all of their teaching, learning and research endeavors (“fair use”).

 College of St. Joseph and Giorgetti Library are bound by copyright law of the United States which governs the making of photocopies or other reproductions of copyrighted material.
 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 One of these specified conditions, is that the photocopy or reproduction is to be “used for … private study, scholarship, or research.”
 If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of “fair use,” that user may be liable for copyright infringement.